mmmorris1975/go-upnp/README.md

 of listenting for events, returning state variables for the event as a map.
 To cancel a subscription call the `Unsubscribe()` method on the SubscriptionManager instance.

-To receive events published via multicast, call the `ListenMulticastEvents()` method.
-NOTE: This is currently a no-op.
+To receive events published via multicast, call the `ListenMulticastEvents()` method with a channel to receive the events found.
+NOTE: this code has not been well tested

 Building
 --------